 Growing Importance of Environment Section in UPSC Exams

-UPSC, in recent years has increased the weightage/importance given to Environment section, the 2014 Preliminary Exam being the best example.
+UPSC, in recent years, has increased the weightage/importance given to Environment section, the 2014 Preliminary Exam being the best example.
 Around 18 questions out of 100 questions came directly from Environment section (ie. Ecology, Biodiversity and Climate Change).
 If you include interdisciplinary questions from Geography/Biology, the count will be around 30.
-This high weightage can be anticipated not only for future Prelims, but also for IFoS as well as IAS mains exam.
+Around 20 questions came in 2015 and 2016.
+This high weightage can be anticipated not only for future Prelims but also for IFoS as well as IAS mains exam.
 In short, to clear UPSC Prelims successfully, in future, you cannot neglect Environment.

 How to study Environment for UPSC Civil Services Examination?

-If properly planned and prepared, you can stand tall the next time UPSC try to sweep you away with an ‘environment wave’ as happened in 2014 UPSC Prelims.
-Listing below three must check links:
+If properly planned and prepared, you can stand tall the next time UPSC try to sweep you away with an ‘environment wave’.
+The listing below three must check links:

 - Our post on overall guidance: How To Study Environment For IAS Exam?